We have been living in Cypriot village for almost two months, and during this time we have used local public transport quite often.

 There are several operating urban city routes that can take you to Larnaca International Airport.

-You can find out the route numbers and the route here.
+You can find out the route numbers and the route map here at the bottom of the page.

 The ticket price is ridiculous – 1.5 euros.

-Is There A Bus From Larnaca Airport To Limassol?
+How Much Is The Bus From Larnaca Airport To Limassol?

 If you need to get from one of the Cypriot airports to Limassol, you can use their shuttle service.